 To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for instruments categorized in Level 3.
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 The fair value of the Company's financial instruments, including cash and cash equivalents, prepaid expenses and other current assets, accounts payable and accrued expenses approximate their respective carrying values due to the short-term nature of these instruments.
-The Company's assets and liabilities measured at fair value on a recurring basis include its warrant liabilities, convertible notes redemption rights derivative and 2020 Convertible Notes derivative liability (see Note 8).
+The Company's assets and liabilities measured at fair value on a recurring basis include its short-term investments, convertible notes redemption rights derivative, 2020 Convertible Notes derivative liability (see Note 8) and 2021 Convertible Notes (see Note 5).